Steelpush/steelpush/README.md

 ## 🧩 Integration with Development Workflow

-SteelPush can be integrated into your development workflow in several ways:
+Steelpush can be integrated into your development workflow in several ways:

 ### CI/CD Integration